-- Provide you with a coherent programme of study which will offer you an in-depth knowledge and understanding of all aspects of Earth Science, and to allow you to further develop some degree of specialisation within your field of choice. - Provide you with a high quality and intellectually stimulating experience of learning in a supportive environment. - Equip you to undertake a successful career as a professional geologist, or in a relevant area of oceanographic/marine/geographical science, or a career in a wide range of other contexts. - Provide you with a sound background and suitable qualification that would enable you to proceed to a more specialist higher degree at the MSc, MRes or PhD level. - Develop your critical and analytical problem-solving powers in relation to the Earth sciences, but also in relation to broader applications. - Develop your intellectual, practical and fieldwork skills in the collection, analysis, interpretation and understanding of geological (and/or oceanographic, biological and geographical) data. - Develop your powers of observation, analysis and understanding to make decisions with appropriate acknowledgement of uncertainties. - · Enhance the development of your interpersonal skills. - · Provide you with opportunities for shared multi-disciplinary learning in the Earth sciences. - Enable you to engage with life-long learning, study and enquiry, and to appreciate the value of education and research to society. - Enable you to fulfil the requirements of the Geological Society of London for admission to Fellowship of the Society. - · Give you the experience of undertaking an original project at the forefront of Earth Science in a professional research environment.
-[MSci programme only].
+• Provide you with a coherent programme of study which will offer you an in-depth knowledge and understanding of all aspects of Earth Science, and to allow you to further develop some degree of specialisation within your field of choice.

+• Provide you with a high quality and intellectually stimulating experience of learning in a supportive environment.

+• Equip you to undertake a successful career as a professional geologist, or in a relevant area of oceanographic/marine/geographical/geophysical/environmental science, or a career in a wide range of other contexts.

+• Provide you with a sound background and suitable qualification that would enable you to proceed to a more specialist higher degree at the MSc, MRes or PhD level.

+• Develop your critical and analytical problem-solving powers in relation to the Earth sciences, but also in relation to broader applications.

+• Develop your intellectual, practical and fieldwork skills in the collection, analysis, interpretation and understanding of geological (and/or oceanographic, biological and geographical) data.

+• Develop your powers of observation, analysis and understanding to make decisions with appropriate acknowledgement of uncertainties.

+• Enhance the development of your interpersonal skills.

+• Provide you with opportunities for shared multi-disciplinary learning in the Earth sciences.

+• Enable you to engage with life-long learning, study and enquiry, and to appreciate the value of education and research to society.

+• Enable you to fulfil the requirements of the Geological Society of London for admission to Fellowship of the Society.